 If you have read previous Look&Feel tricks, you know that Confluence appearance is way more flexible than it seems to be.
-In this post we’re going to explore how the Atlassian User Interface (AUI) library can help with improving Confluence usability.
+In this blog post, we’re going to explore how the Atlassian User Interface (AUI) library can help with improving Confluence usability.

 Let’s see an example of how buttons can be used.
 On the home page of our Documentation Confluence we have several icons of our products.
 We wanted to place a link that would take users to the support request form in case they don’t know how to proceed or need more information.